All Episodes

 So I've challenged European nations to put a 50% tariff on India, follow President Trump's lead.

-If the European economy and the American economy had a joint message uh to India, China, and Brazil, it definitely would work.
+If the European economy and the American economy had a joint message to India, China, and Brazil, it definitely would work.

 Putin's nightmare has been Trump.

-Trump has given a pathway for American energy to go to Europe to replace it Russian oil and gas.
+Trump has given a pathway for American energy to go to Europe to replace Russian oil and gas.

-That's a tremendous flow.
+That's a tremendous blow.

-Have American alternatives to Russian oil and gas, and tell the customers that prop up this war machine in Russia, you're gonna get hit.
+So we're set up now to crush the fossil fuel economy of Putin, have American alternatives to Russian oil and gas, and tell the customers that prop up this war machine in Russia, you're going to get hit.

-I think the right uh Senator, we're just out of time.
+Senator, we're just out of time.

-I'm gonna have to let you go.
+I'm going to have to let you go.

-800-941 Sean.
+800-941, Sean.

-If you want to be a part of the program, it's been a very busy news afternoon.
+Now till the top of the hour, 800-941, Sean, if you want to be a part of the program, it's been a very busy news afternoon.

-Uh we're gonna play part of my interview with the president after he met with Putin on Friday, because it's so relevant to everything that has happened uh, you know, here it is Monday, and you have every European leader, Enzelinski at the White House all day.
+We're going to play part of my interview with the president after he met with Putin on Friday because it's so relevant to everything that has happened.

 Because today wouldn't have happened.

-Um so we're there Friday.
+So we're there Friday.

 And the president rightly lashing out at the fake news media, oh, major defeat of Donald Trump, a major embarrassment, Senator Chris Murphy said.

-I uh it's I don't even know what to say.
+You know, it's, I don't even know what to say.

 He's not wrong.

-Uh and it's uh Marco Rubio just humiliated these people on the Sunday show, just humiliated them on CBS and ABC.
+And it's, and Marco Rubio just humiliated these people on the Sunday show, just humiliated them on CBS and ABC because they're dumb as rocks.

 I was there.